demotomohiro/Loremo/README.md

 ```viml
 :tnoremap <A-h> <C-\><C-n><C-w>h
 ```
-(Map Alt-h key to move to left window in terminal mode) It works in local neovim.
+(Map Alt-h key to move cursor to left window in terminal mode) It works in local neovim.
-But on remote neovim(neovim inside neovim), that key mapping doesn't work.
+But on the neovim running on the remote machine(neovim inside neovim), that key mapping doesn't work.
 Because all mapped keys are consumed by local neovim and not sent to a remote neovim.
 So if you have key mappings in terminal mode, using neovim inside neovim is awful.